samharrison7/fortran-error-handler/doc/ErrorCriteria.md

 integer, parameter :: qp = selected_real_kind(33,4931)
 ```

 **More detailed explanation:** The lack of dynamic (run-time) polymorphism in Fortran means that the compiler must know the type of a variable before operating on it.
-This means that generic procedure names, such as the criterion names used by the ErrorCriteria (e.g., `limit`, `postive`; see below) have to be bound to a separate procedure for each variable type *and* kind (an alternative approch would have been to use the `select type` construct in one large procedure for each criterion, but the implication remains the same).
+This means that generic procedure names, such as the criterion names used by the ErrorCriteria (e.g., `limit`, `positive`; see below) have to be bound to a separate procedure for each variable type *and* kind (an alternative approch would have been to use the `select type` construct in one large procedure for each criterion, but the implication remains the same).
 Currently, procedures for those types and kind listed above are implemented, and the use of `selected_real_kind` to define `dp` and `qp` was chosen as "best practice" in texts such as N. S. Clerman and W. Spector's book "Modern Fortran" (2012).
 If there is demand in the future, other types and kinds might be added (e.g., support for 8-byte integers or complex numbers).
+Pull requests to that effect are more than welcome.

 <a name="Initialising"></a>
 ## Initialising

 Initialising ErrorCriteria serves the purpose of [initialising its parent](ErrorHandler.md#initialising), ErrorHandler, and then adding further default errors, each one corresponding to a particular criterion test (these can be [modified](#modifying) later).
 The `init` procedure takes the same parameters as ErrorHandler's `init` procedure and thus can be used in exactly the same way:

-#### `ErrorHandler%init(errors, criticalPrefix, warningPrefix, messageSuffix, bashColors)`
+#### `ErrorCriteria%init(errors, criticalPrefix, warningPrefix, messageSuffix, bashColors)`

 | Parameter declaration | Description | Default |
 | :--- | :--- | :--- |